sandrokeil/interop-config/README.md

 [![Total Downloads](https://poser.pugx.org/sandrokeil/interop-config/downloads.png)](https://packagist.org/packages/sandrokeil/interop-config)
 [![License](https://poser.pugx.org/sandrokeil/interop-config/license.png)](https://packagist.org/packages/sandrokeil/interop-config)

-*InteropConfig* provides interfaces and classes to create instances depending on configuration with mandatory option check and uniform config structure.
+*interop-config* provides interfaces and a concrete implementation to create instances depending on configuration via factory classes and ensures a uniform config structure.
+It can also be used to auto discover factories and to create configuration files.

 > Please join the discussion about the [PSR config proposal](https://github.com/php-fig/fig-standards/pull/620).